KYC

 Electronic KYC (eKYC) platforms now run the full document-biometric-database sequence in under two minutes for most applicants.
 That speed matters for onboarding conversion rates.
 The compliance obligation doesn't change: in any regulatory exam, the institution must demonstrate exactly what was checked, what scores were returned, and who made the final call.

 One thing compliance teams sometimes miss: a passing IDV score doesn't end the institution's obligation.
 It opens the door to onboarding.
-What the institution does with that verified identity, how it classifies the risk, and how it monitors behavior afterward, is the rest of the KYC program.
+IDV confirms who the customer is; customer due diligence assesses what they do and what risk they represent.
+How the institution classifies that risk and monitors behavior afterward is the rest of the KYC program.

 How is Identity Verification (IDV) used in practice?